Saving SWE-Bench: A Benchmark Mutation Approach for Realistic Agent Evaluation: Results

 \subsubsection{SWE-Bench C\# Results}

-We see that in this case the number of steps doesn't rise quite as drastically as the SWE-Bench Verified results.
+We see that in this case, the number of steps doesn't rise quite as drastically as the SWE-Bench Verified results.
+This could again be an artifact of overfitting.
 Claude Sonnet 4 seems to suffer the highest increase in the number of steps, followed by Sonnet 3.7.
-Interestingly, the number of steps taken by GPT-4.1 actually go down, albeit slightly.
+Interestingly, the number of steps taken by GPT-4.1 actually goes down, albeit slightly.
 We should note that the performance of the agent with this model is also lower, so the drop in steps may not entirely be a positive sign.

 Unlike SWE-Bench Verified, we see a rise in token usages from the Claude models and roughly equal token usage from the GPT model compared to the baseline.
 This makes sense because the models are having to reason more about the under-specified problem, which takes more steps and tokens.